CIS Mortgages – Construction Industry Scheme

 How much deposit will I need for a CIS mortgage?

-With any mortgage the more deposit you have the better the options will be.
-At present the only 5% deposit mortgages available are through the Help to Buy scheme.
-Click here to read all about the Help to Buy scheme and all options available.
+With any mortgage the more deposit you have the better the options and interest rates will be.
+At present there are 5% deposit mortgages available through the Help to Buy scheme and some high street lenders Click here to read all about the Help to Buy scheme and all options available.

-There are options for a CIS mortgage with bad credit.
+Yes, there are options for a CIS mortgage with bad credit.
+The severity of the bad credit will determine on the mortgage options available to you.
 The mortgage advisors we work with are specialist in arranging bad credit mortgages.

-Lenders may still be able to provide mortgages if you have bad credit.
+CIS mortgage lenders may still be able to provide a mortgage if you have bad credit.
 We would always advise you to check your credit report and get the latest copy for your mortgage advisor to look through.

 To get a copy of your latest credit report click here.

 You can remortgage with CIS mortgages.
 You might have been originally employed when taking out the mortgage and are now on the CIS scheme.
 Our experts will be able to explain all the options available around CIS mortgages.

 If you are not eligible for CIS mortgages, then a product transfer might be the answer.
 To read all about remortgages click here.

 Can I get a CIS buy to let mortgage?